 Note: Many of the tours to Hierve de Agua include a stop at a mezcal distillery so you can understand the process.
 You will also be able to try some of their mezcal and can purchase some if you wish.
 You can even have the opportunity to try the mezcal worm if you’re feeling adventurous!

 If you’re really into mezcal, some others to try are: Cuish Mezcalería, Cortijo La Mezcaleria, or Expendio Tradición.

-Tip: If you’re vegetarian, avoid the orange slices as the stuff that looks like chili powder that they’re dipped in is actually ground up mezcal worms mixed with salt.
-It is actually quite nice and has a salty, smoky flavor, but if you don’t eat meat you might want to avoid this!
+Good to know: If you’re vegetarian, avoid the orange slices.
+The stuff that looks like chili powder that they’re dipped in is actually ground up mezcal worms mixed with salt.
+It is actually quite nice and has a salty, smoky flavor, but if you don’t eat meat/insects you might want to avoid this!

 13. Food to Try in Oaxaca